What is the software development life cycle?

 The meeting will also present a chance to discuss the opportunities and risks of pursuing the project.
-Clear structured documentation will help us to analyse the technical and economical aspects impacting the application development process.
-Involvement from our team will help calculate the ROI and determine the overall project cost and timescale for completion.
+Clear structured documentation will help the development team to analyse the technical and economical aspects impacting the application development process.
+Involvement from the development team will help calculate the ROI and determine the overall project cost and timescale for completion.

-Example: A customer wants to have an application that involves a tracking system to monitor and collect data.
+Example: A customer requires an application that involves a tracking system to monitor and collect data.
 In this case, the stated requirements will need to be clear about what data the system will need to collect, how it will collect it and what the end results need to be.

 Design and Prototyping

 During the design phase, the conceptualisation of the solution is created.
 This determines whether the software architecture is meeting the specific project requirements.